masterminds-kenya/social_network/checklist.md

 - [x] Update User & Brand to be the same user table
 - [x] Refactor to single User Model for all types: influencer, brand, manager, admin
 - [ ] Add Insight metric 'online_followers'
-- [ ] Insight metrics for IG profile interactions.
+- [x] Insight metrics for IG profile interactions.
-- [ ] Business Discovery data: followers_count, media_count, other?
+- [x] Business Discovery data: followers_count, media_count.
+Others are more account info.
 - [x] Default account insights history, 360 days.
 - [x] Campaign worksheet exports summary of Brand account metrics (if IG account was associated)
-- [ ] Export Influencer/Brand metrics to google worksheet.
+- [ ]
 - [ ] Pickle tokens
 - [n] Keep a DB table of worksheet ids?
   - [s] Will we have multiple report views?